Ruhaan838/Linformer-pytorch/README.md

 <hr>

 ## 👋 Inroduction
-So, Our Terminal Transformer that is Proposed in Attention is all you need.
-It solves the biggest problem of RNN (Recurrent Neural Network): gradient vanishing, but the Transformer requires too much time and computation to train and evaluate.
+So, our traditional transformer Proposed in Attention is all you need.
+The paper solves the biggest problem of RNN (Recurrent Neural Network), gradient vanishing, but the Transformer requires too much time and computation to train and evaluate.
 <hr>

 ## 📖 About the Linformer